crossplane/crossplane/design/one-pager-merge-jets-proposal.md

 * If you are adding a new resource, use Terrajet pipeline unless there is a blocker.
-* If you encounter a bug that cannot be solved with Terrajet in a meaningful timeframe, consider changing its controller to classic hand-written controller and bump the API version.
+* If you encounter a bug that cannot be solved with Terrajet in a meaningful timeframe, consider converting its controller to classic hand-written controller and bump the API version.
-* If an existing classic CRD (hand-written or ACK-generated) has a bug that cannot be fixed easily or has a blocker or we continuously get bugs which makes it hard to maintain, consider replacing it with Terrajet and if you do bump the API version.
+* If an existing classic CRD (hand-written or ACK-generated) has a bug, consider converting its controller to Terrajet first.

-The main idea behind these guidelines is that we'd like to make use of the best tooling for a given resource in terms of its maintenance cost and stability.
-We might end up with more and more classically written resources converted to Terrajet because it's easier to maintain but there is no goal of converting all existing stable resources, like VPC for example.
-For all sorts of conversions, we will make use of conversion webhooks support of Kubernetes API.
+The end goal for the conversions is to have more homogeneity in the codebase.
+Today, Terrajet is the technology that these three providers decide as the best available for most cases, hence we'll converge on it.
+Tomorrow, it might be AWS Cloud Control API for provider-aws, ARM for provider-azure etc. so we'll have a goal of converging to those technologies.
+But we won't have a big push to convert everything to Terrajet immediately because depending on the complexity of the resource, the conversions require extensive testing to make sure the behavior matches and it carries risk for existing users.

+The conversion webhook support of Kubernetes API will greatly help with the API schema changes.
+More details about the expected differences between the candidate tools and Terrajet schemas are [here][strategy-doc] in the original provider strategy doc.

 > Note that [the issues related to having too many CRDs][crd-issues] in a
 > cluster are being solved but the users of non-preview version are not affected